 - Now select the “Box 7: Nonemployee compensation” under the “Apply payments to this 1099 box” for your “Stripe Third-Party Account”.

-By connecting QuickBooks and Stripe, you can easily automate the bookkeeping.
+By connecting QuickBooks and Stripe, you can easily automate bookkeeping.
 With QuickBooks and Stripe integration, you can create invoices and sync Stripe payments into your QuickBooks invoices automatically.
 So, create the custom integration workflows between accounting, payments, and other apps.